cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

    Cylc 8 contains upgrade logic which handles Cylc 7 settings in most cases.
 Cylc 8 will warn you when it runs the upgrade logic.
 You should upgrade these parts of your workflows.
-Cylc 9 will deprecate the upgrade logic.
+Deprecated Cylc 7 settings will be removed at Cylc 9.

 Example